-Section (I) also prohibits housing discrimination through public or private land use practices, decisions, and authorizations because of protected class.
-Discrimination includes, but is not limited to, restrictive covenants, zoning laws, denials of use permits, and other actions authorized under the Planning and Zoning Law (Title 7 (§65000 et. seq.)), that make housing unavailable.
-Also, included is the requirement to abide by California Code of Regulations, §12005 et. seq.
+Gov't Code § 12955 et seq. also prohibits housing discrimination through public or private land use practices, decisions, and authorizations because of protected class.
+Discriminatory practices include but is not limited to restrictive covenants, zoning laws, denials of use permits, and other actions authorized under the Planning and Zoning Law (Title 7 § 65000 et. seq.) that make housing unavailable.
+The Housing Element and programs propose amendments to the municipal code to address fair housing requirements.